bdynamic/Victron_BlueSmart_IP22_Homeassistant/README.md

 You can see on the bottom right side the 6pin connector we need to connect.

+You can use a short (about 10cm) 6pin to 6pin flat ribbon cable with the 6pin sockets to connect the charger to the adapter.
+The cable can be routed outside at the right side of the battery terminals.

 ### Connect USB to TTL Converter